Key Quote

 Technique 2 — DRAMATIC IRONY / COMIC BATHOS

-The audience expects a proposal scene to be romantic — Collins instead delivers a committee report.
-This creates bathos (anticlimax from the elevated to the mundane): the form of a proposal with the content of a business meeting.
+The audience expects a proposal scene to be romantic — Collins instead delivers a committee reportcommittee report — A formal, impersonal summary of conclusions and recommendations.
+This creates bathosbathos — anticlimax from the elevated to the mundane: the form of a proposal with the content of a business meeting.
 The humour derives from the gap between what the genre demands (passion, vulnerability) and what Collins provides (agenda items).

-Collins's three reasons — duty, Lady Catherine's recommendation, and his own happiness (mentioned last and briefly) — reveal his priority hierarchy: institutional obligation first, patron's wishes second, personal feeling a distant third.
+Collins's three reasons — duty, Lady Catherine's recommendation, and his own happiness (mentioned last and briefly) — reveal his priority hierarchypriority hierarchy — The ordering of values from most to least important: institutional obligation first, patron's wishes second, personal feeling a distant third.
 Elizabeth is not even mentioned by name in his reasons.
 Austen satirises a marriage system that could produce such a proposal.

 Key Words